Your website’s landing page is just as much a valuable marketing channel as any other, and you should be treating it as such.

 If you do not have a web designer in-house, you may find that it is useful to reach out to professional website designers and have them help you create your landing pages.
 Website landing pages, again, are marketing copy and need to be highly optimized so as to promote the best possible organic results.

-There are plenty of options when it comes to hiring a web designer specifically for the creation of landing pages and you should choose one who has lots of hands-on experience creating modern, responsive and optimised landing which house high-quality marketing copy.
+There are plenty of options when it comes to hiring an ecommerce web designer specifically for the creation of landing pages and you should choose one who has lots of hands-on experience creating modern, responsive and optimised landing which house high-quality marketing copy.

 You can of course opt to create the landing page yourself (if you are not a web developer by trade, we do not recommend this) and there are a few things to keep in mind should you decide to do this.